- Adobe Premiere User Guide

 Users find Premiere Pro as one of the most robust software platform with wide range of font selection options and text styles.
-You can also animate titles to create unique view.
+You can also get some text and titles templates from websites and animate titles to create unique view.
 Below are few details about how to add titles and text into media files:

 1. Add Titles and Text: